+Writing a personal statement for residency admissions can be a stressful task.
 If you think back to when you applied for medical school, you’ll probably have mixed feelings.
 You will recall going through the process of waiting to find out if your application had been successful.
 If you’re now in the process of applying for residency, your application was successful!
-The prospect of reliving the stress of that process, in preparing your residency application, could be a daunting prospect.
+The prospect of reliving the stress of that process, in preparing your residency application, can be a daunting prospect.

 Your personal statement is an extremely important part of your application.
 It allows the committee to create an impression of you.
 There are 3 basic questions that your personal statement should seek to answer: